andrewboring/andrewboring.github.io/src/content/wp-letsencrypt.md

-Title: Let's Encrypt with Multisite Wordpress
+Title: Let's Encrypt with Wordpress Multisite
 Date: 2019-10-03
 Slug: wp-letsencrypt
 Category: weblog
 Tags: tech, apache, httpd, wordpress, letsencrypt
-Status: draft

-At one time, I ran a Wordpress Multisite configuration with multiple domains served out of a single webroot, and wanted to enable https for each managed site.

 With Wordpress Multisite on a single webroot (eg, /var/www/html), we can define multiple domain namespaces and point them at any internal directory structure we want.
 That is, we can easily configure Apache such that a request for the domain/path goes anywhere on the server: